Here is Everything You Need to Know Before Starting An Aged or Disability Care Course With Sage Education Brisbane, QLD

 Can I do the aged or disability care course online?

-No, the course is not suitable for delivery completely online.
-It requires practical skills training such as manual handling and infection control which can be only delivered face to face unless the applicant can organise it themselves and supply us the evidence.
-Hence, we offer this course via blended learning delivery model.
+No, the course is not suitable for delivery entirely online.
+It requires practical skills training such as manual handling and infection control, which is inappropriate for online delivery.

-Blended delivery model includes a combination of face to face and online training.
-You must attend the face to face component of the course which may be several practical skills sessions before you commence your vocational placement.
+The blended delivery model includes a combination of face to face and online training.
+Before you commence your vocational placement, you must attend the face to face component of the course, which may be several practical skills sessions.

 What kind of job can I get after completing an aged or disability care course?